Idiot Wind: Interpretations

-Barbara O'Dair links the song to two of Dylan's other compositions, "Sad Eyed Lady of the Lowlands" (1966) and "Sara" (1976), as a set of songs written across ten years "addressing a woman that bears a resemblance to his now ex-wife Sara Lowndes".
+Barbara O'Dair links the song to two of Dylan's other compositions, "Sad Eyed Lady of the Lowlands" (1966) and "Sara" (1976), as a set of songs written across ten years "addressing a woman that bears a resemblance to his now ex-wife Sara Lownds".
 (Note: Sara Dylan was known as Sara Lownds before marrying Bob Dylan.)
 O'Dair criticises the song for victim blaming.
 David Goldblatt and Edward Necarsulmer say that in the song, "Dylan explores the bitterness of resentment and revenge against a lover and one's own self who botched their love".
 Dylan has denied that the song is personal, stating in 1985 that:

 I thought I might have gone a little bit too far with "Idiot Wind" ...
 I didn't really think I was giving away too much; I thought that it seemed so personal that people would think it was about so-and-so who was close to me.
 It wasn't ...
 I didn't feel that one was too personal, but I felt it seemed too personal.
 Which might be the same thing, I don't know.

 Timothy Hampton takes the song as political, and a commentary on the Vietnam War, whereas David Dalton feels that Dylan draws parallels between his personal situation and the national one, and "turns his own fate into an allegory of a soured American dream".

-Dylan and Lowndes' relationship deteriorated in 1976, and David Kinney relates how Dylan played "Idiot Wind" in a show at Fort Collins while Lowndes was in the audience, noting in the following sentence that the pair were divorced the following year.
+Dylan and Lownds' relationship deteriorated in 1976, and David Kinney relates how Dylan played "Idiot Wind" in a show at Fort Collins while Lowndes was in the audience, noting in the following sentence that the pair were divorced the following year.

 This live version from 23 May 1976 is included as the closing track to Hard Rain and was also included on the Dylan album Masterpieces that was released in Japan and Australia.
 It contained lyrical changes from the album version.
 Mick Farren's review of the album says that "It requires a considerable sleight of hand to get across the remorseless emotional attack of, say, 'Idiot Wind' without losing the party atmosphere.
 I haven't quite worked out how he managed it."

 In a 1985 interview with Bill Flanagan, Dylan said that although many people thought that "Idiot Wind" and the album Blood on the Tracks related to his life, "It didn't pertain to me.
 It was just a concept of putting in images that defy time - yesterday, today and tomorrow.
 I wanted to make them all connect in some kind of a strange way."
 In his 2004 memoir Chronicles: Volume One, Dylan claimed that Blood on the Tracks was "an entire album based on Chekhov short stories—critics thought it was autobiographical—that was fine."